EricThomson/PySideSummer/README.md

  This seems to be due to a bug in PySide (Chapter 15).

-11. I could only find sqlite by adding the following before `QtSql.QSqlDatabase.adDatabase("QSQLITE")`:
+11. Apps could only find sqlite by adding:

         site_pack_path = site.getsitepackages()[1]
         QtGui.QApplication.addLibraryPath('{0}\\PySide\\plugins'.format(site_pack_path))

- This uses the `site` package, so be sure to `import site`.
+Before `QtSql.QSqlDatabase.adDatabase("QSQLITE")`.
+Be sure to `import site`.
 Not sure how platform-dependent this problem  is.
 (Chapter 15)

-12. Replace obsolete Qt.TextColorRole with Qt.ForegroundRole.
+12. Replace obsolete `Qt.TextColorRole` with `Qt.ForegroundRole`.

+13. Replace `.toPyDateTime()` with `.toPython()`

+14. For Chapter 17, to get the *_fr.html pages to show up in the help pages, add:

+        QtCore.QLocale.setDefault(QtCore.QLocale(locale))

+Where 'locale' is the value entered by the user at the command line.
+Note this may not be required on all systems.
+I needed it in Python 2.7.6, Qt 4.8.4, PySide 1.2.1 on Windows 7.

+15. Replace `isAlive(qObj)` function, which uses sip, with:

+        from Shiboken import shiboken
+        def isAlive(qObj):
+            return shiboken.isValid(qObj)

+If you get the error that shiboken is not installed, in Windows command line:

+	pip install --use-wheel -U shiboken

+Not sure what to do in Linux/Mac.

 ###LICENSE
-PySideSummer is under the GPL license (http://www.gnu.org/copyleft/gpl.html)
+PySideSummer is under the GPL license (<a href="http://www.gnu.org/copyleft/gpl.html">http://www.gnu.org/copyleft/gpl.html</a>)

 ####To Do:
-1. Chapter 17 [translation underway]
-14. Chapter 18
-15. Chapter 19
-16. Figure out answer to question about @QtCore.Slot() decorator for slots.
+1. Figure out answer to question about @QtCore.Slot() decorator for slots.
-17. Add _usefulStuff.md_ to earlier chapters, and make sure formatting is decent, and consistent in all chapters, and remove extensive comments from the code itself.
+2. Add _usefulStuff.md_ and README.md to earlier chapters, and make sure formatting is decent, and consistent in all chapters, and remove extensive comments from the code itself.
-18. Make sure you are consistent in removal of 'super'...